bharagha/eal-2026.0.0/libraries/dl-streamer/docs/source/get_started/tutorial.md

 Elements designated as source elements provide input into the pipeline from external sources.
-In this tutorial we use the [filesrc](https://gstreamer.freedesktop.org/documentation/coreelements/filesrc.html?gi-language=c#filesrc) element, that reads input from a local file.
+In this tutorial we use the [filesrc](https://gstreamer.freedesktop.org/documentation/coreelements/filesrc.html?gi-language=c#filesrc) element that reads input from a local file.

 Elements designated as sink elements represent the final stage of a pipeline.
 For example, a sink element could write transcoded frames to